jaredallard/klekfi/docs/DESIGN.md

 ### Security

-- Pass-phrases are encrypted using to public key of the authenticated machine to prevent the pass-phrase from ever being send unencrypted or being able to decrypted the key.
+- Pass-phrases are encrypted to public key of the authenticated machine to prevent the pass-phrase from ever being sent unencrypted or being able to decrypted the key.
 - Machine IDs are derived from the authenticated machine, through a signature check (public keys are stored on the server side).
+  - This technically is vulnerable to replay attacks.
+However, the returned data is encrypted to the key holder.
+An attacker replaying this would get encrypted data only.

 ### Flow